Amphicyonidae

 Amphicyonidae is an extinct family of terrestrial carnivorans belonging to the suborder Caniformia.
-They first appeared in North America in the middle Eocene (around 45 mya), spread to Europe by the late Eocene (35 mya), and appear in Asia, and Africa by the early Miocene (23 mya).
-They had largely disappeared worldwide by the late Miocene (8 mya), with the latest recorded species at the end of the Miocene in Pakistan.
+They first appeared in North America in the middle Eocene (around 45 mya), spread to Europe by the late Eocene (35 mya), and further spread to Asia and Africa by the early Miocene (23 mya).
+They had largely disappeared worldwide by the late Miocene (5 mya), with the latest recorded species at the end of the Miocene in Africa.
 They were among the first carnivorans to evolve large body size.
-Later in their history, they came into competition with hesperocyonine and borophagine canids.
-As dogs evolved similar body sizes and cranial and dental adaptations, the rise of these groups may have led to their extinction.
-Amphicyonids are often colloquially referred to as "bear-dogs".
+Amphicyonids are colloquially referred to as "bear-dogs".

 Taxonomy

-The family was erected by Haeckel (1886) [also attributed to Trouessart (1885)].
+The family was erected by Haeckel in 1866 (also attributed to Trouessart 1885).
 Their exact position has long been disputed.
-Some early paleontologists defined them as members of the family Canidae, but the modern consensus is that they form their own family.
-Some researchers have defined it as the sister clade to ursids (bears), based on morphological analysis of the ear region.
-However, cladistic analysis and reclassification of several species of early carnivore as amphicyonids has strongly suggested that they may be basal caniforms, from lineages older than the origin of both bears and dogs.
+Early paleontologists usually defined them as members of Canidae (the dog family) or Ursidae (the bear family), but the modern consensus is that they form their own family.
+Some researchers have defined it as the sister clade to ursids, based on morphological analysis of the ear region.
+However, cladistic analysis and reclassification of several species of early carnivore as amphicyonids has strongly suggested that they may be basal caniforms, a lineage older than the origin of both bears and dogs.

+Amphicyonids should not be confused with the similar looking (and similarly nicknamed) "dog-bears", a more derived group of caniforms that is sometimes classified as a family (Hemicyonidae), but is more often considered a primitive subfamily of ursids (Hemicyoninae).
+They should also not be confused with Amphicynodontidae (another family of extinct caniforms which were related to bears or pinnipeds) or Arctocyonidae (a family of "condylarths" which literally translates to "bear-dogs").

 Description

 Amphicyonids ranged in size from as small as 5 kg and as large as 100 to 773 kg and evolved from wolf-like to bear-like body forms.

-Early amphicyonids, such as Daphoenodon, possessed a digitigrade posture and locomotion (walking on their toes), while many of the later and larger species were plantigrade or semiplantigrade.
-The amphicyonids were obligate carnivores, unlike the Canidae, which are hypercarnivores or mesocarnivores.

-There is often some confusion with the similar looking (and similarly named) "dog-bears", a more derived group of caniforms that is sometimes classified as a family (Hemicyonidae), but is more often considered a primitive subfamily of ursids (Hemicyoninae).
+Skull

+Amphicyonids tended to have relatively large skulls, with the snout shorter than the rear portion of the cranium.
+In some large members of the family, such as Amphicyon, the back of the skull develops a sharp sagittal crest which defines attachment points for large jaw muscles.

+Amphicyonids had a relatively rudimentary form of auditory bulla, a bony sheath which encases the middle ear cavity.
+The bulla is small, mostly formed by the crescent-shaped ectotympanic bone below the middle ear.
+The entotympanics only make a minor contribution whenever they are ossified, which only becomes commonplace in Miocene amphicyonids.
+In these regards, amphicyonids are similar to living bears, otters, walruses, eared seals, and the red panda.
+The bulla also helps to distinguish the evolutionary trajectory of amphicyonids: early bears such as Cephalogale have large bullae which are reduced through the course of their evolution, while dogs start out with large bullae which persist through their entire existence.
+Amphicyonids differ from both dogs and bears in that they start with a small bulla which gradually becomes more strongly developed later in their evolution.